Freddy Jeffreys

-Freddy Jeffreys (born 25 August 2005) is an English professional footballer who plays as a midfielder.
+Freddy Jeffreys (born 25 August 2005) is an English professional footballer who plays as a midfielder for the Delaware Fightin' Blue Hens.

 Career

 Jeffreys began his career with Colton Juniors, before being scouted by Bradford City at the age of 7.
 He agreed a two-year scholarship in May 2021, and was linked with a transfer to Premier League clubs Fulham and Southampton in June 2022.
 He turned professional with Bradford City in the summer of 2023, alongside Noah Wadsworth and Sam Bentley.

 He was called up to the Bradford City first team squad for the first time on 10 October 2023, making his senior debut as a substitute in the EFL Trophy.
 After making a second EFL Trophy appearance, he moved on loan to Scottish club Elgin City in February 2024.
 He scored his first senior goal for the club, before later suffering a hamstring injury.
 Jeffreys returned to Bradford to undertake rehabilitation, being offered a short-term contract.

+After spending time with Garforth Town, Jeffreys began playing college soccer for Delaware Fightin' Blue Hens.